iz3mez/RNode-AX25-Packet-Terminal/README.md

 BBS/node sessions, plus optional UI/broadcast frames like APRS) through an **RNode** device running in **TNC mode**, over a plain KISS serial connection.

-No AGWPE, no BPQ32, no soundcard TNC — just Python and a serial port.
+No AGWPE, AXCALL, no soundcard TNC — just Python and a serial port.

 Two interfaces are included: